 Titanium dioxide is not reportable to Environment Canada’s National Pollutant Release Inventory.

-A search of the US Household Products Database yielded the following results on current potential for exposure to titanium dioxide in Canada:
+A search of the US Consumer Product Information Database yielded the following results on current potential for exposure to titanium dioxide in Canada:

 |Results: > 2,380 products|